Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Overview

-Nicaragua has below-average access to the internet and below-average rates of eCommerce.
-Consumer market research groups estimate that 45 percent of Nicaraguans used the internet in 2021, most through mobile data plans, compared to a Central American average of 54 percent.
-Nicaragua has 84 cell phone subscriptions per 100 people, compared to a Central American average of 112 subscriptions per 100 people.
+Nicaragua has below average access to the internet and below average rates of eCommerce.
+According to the World Bank, 57 percent of Nicaraguans used the internet in 2021, compared to a Latin American average of 76 percent.
+Most Nicaraguans access the internet through mobile data plans.
+According to the World Bank, Nicaragua had 97 mobile-phone subscriptions per 100 people, compared to a Latin American average of 108.
 The Nicaraguan government can disrupt internet service at any time.
 During the 2018 protests, the government disrupted internet service in some cities.

 The Digital Signature Law extends legal validity to electronic signatures and digital certificates to facilitate business and government transactions, especially international transactions.
 The governing body for the accreditation of an electronic signature is the Director General of Technology, which is part of the Ministry of Finance and Public Credit.
 There is no indication, however, that the system necessary to accredit electronic signatures has been implemented.